-- 1.5 This screening report has been prepared prior to the Plan being submitted for pre submission consultation and can inform the Plan policies. - 1.6 The SEA Directive and Planning Practice Guidance (PPG) is clear in that a SEA Environmental Report need only be as detailed as appropriate to the content and level of detail of the neighbourhood plan.
-An environmental report must identify, describe and evaluate the likely significant effects on the environment of implementing the neighbourhood plan policies and of the reasonable alternatives taking into account the objectives and geographical scope of the neighbourhood plan.
-NPPG guidance goes on to state that reasonable alternatives must also be sufficiently distinct, realistic and deliverable. - 1.7 At no point does the SEA legislation or guidance state that reasonable alternatives are a requirement for each and every policy area in a plan and it is considered that a proportionate approach, taking into account legislation and guidance above, should be satisfactorily undertaken. - 1.8 Regulations state that the Environmental Report should consider whether certain matters are more appropriately assessed at different levels of the planning system to avoid duplication. - 1.9 Each policy of the Houghton on the Hill Neighbourhood Plan Review prior to presubmission stage has been individually assessed for its effects on Habitat Regulations (and other environmental effects) (see appendix 3).
+- 1.6 Harborough District Council have been informed by the Houghton on the Hill Neighbourhood Plan Review at August 2024 that there will be at least two allocated sites (policy L3A and L3B Residential Site Allocation) of about 80 dwellings on Land north of A47, west of Houghton and about 24 dwellings on Land north of Stretton Lane as part of rural exception site.
+Additionally, a reserve site has been proposed for up to 70 dwellings on land north of A47 east of Houghton.
+Windfall development is proposed to be in accordance with Policy D3. - 1.7 Houghton Neighbourhood Plan Review has included a Housing Needs Assessment (January 2024) undertaken by AECOM, a Housing Site Options and Assessment (December 2023) undertaken by AECOM which have been appraised and assessed through the Assessment of Potential Development Sites for Allocation in the emerging Houghton NDP. - 1.8 It is the view of the District Council that the response of Historic England is significant, and a Heritage Assessment should be undertaken by the Qualifying Body to assess the impacts of the site allocations on the historic environment of Houghton on the Hill. - 1.9 Each policy of the Houghton on the Hill Neighbourhood Plan Review prior to presubmission stage has been individually assessed for its effects on Habitat Regulations (and other environmental effects) (see appendix 3).
 The Habitats Regulations Assessment (HRA) for the Local Plan 2011 to 2031 have determined that no European sites lie within Harborough District.
 Outside the district, the nearest European site is Rutland Water Special Protection Area (SPA) and Ramsar site, which is located 7km to the north-east of the district boundary but 22km from the main population centres (Market Harborough and Thurnby/Scraptoft) as the district is largely rural with a fairly sparsely distributed population. - 1.10 The HRA for the Local Plan, which allocates a housing requirement of a minimum of 20 dwellings for Houghton on the Hill, concluded in 2017 that:

 It is possible to conclude that development in the Harborough Local Plan will not have a likely significant effect on any internationally important wildlife sites either alone or in combination with other plans and projects.
-These conclusions are based on the findings of this screening which conclude that no Natura 2000 sites are located within
+These conclusions are based on the findings of this screening which conclude that no Natura 2000 sites are located within the district and no impact pathways have been identified linking Natura 2000 sites outside of the district e.g. Rutland Water SPA/Ramsar to development within Harborough District.
+Therefore an Appropriate Assessment is not required.